Updated May 24, 2020.

 - You must maintain a comprehensive liability insurance policy, including products and contractual liability ($1,000,000), bodily injury liability, and property damage liability ($1,000,000).

-- This includes the estimated legal and accounting costs associated with setting up your business entity, reviewing the disclosure document, accounting costs, and the costs associated with securing financing.
+- This includes the estimated legal and accounting costs associated with setting up your business entity, reviewing the Disclosure Document, accounting costs, and the costs associated with securing financing.
+This also includes the estimated cost of three months of bookkeeping services from the franchisor’s designated vendor.

-- Includes office furniture, scale, front and backroom computers and printers, software and the first year’s Annual Point of Sale Fee, and other equipment you use in the management of your business.
+- This includes the cost of office furniture, scale, front and backroom computers and printers, software, and other equipment you will use in the management of your business.

 - The low estimate is based on the use of an existing sign with few modifications.
 The high estimate is for a new sign, plus installation.